Eyongtarh/Ekpaw-Spicies/README.md

 - Gitpod was used as the main tool to write and edit code.
 - Git was used for the version control of the website.
 - GitHub was used to host the code of the website.
-- Lucidchart was used to make a flowchart for the README file.
+- Lucidchart was used to make a lucidchart for the README file.
 - Heroku was used to deploy my project.

 ## Bugs